istio/istio/docs/reference/istioctl.md

 ---
+title: istioctl
+headline: 'The istioctl Command'
+sidenav: doc-side-reference-nav.html
 bodyclass: docs
-headline: 'Istioctl CLI'
 layout: docs
-title: Istioctl CLI
 type: markdown
-sidenav: doc-side-reference-nav.html
 ---

 `istioctl` is a command line interface for managing an Istio service mesh.
 This overview covers